themix-project/themix-gui/README.md

 ```

-### Fedora
+### CentOS, Fedora, Mageia

-Fedora 24 and 25 users users can install Oomox by using a third party copr repository:
+Oomox can be installed by using a third party COPR repository:
 ```bash
 sudo dnf copr enable tcg/themes sudo dnf install oomox